WPChill/modula-lite/README.txt

 = 2.0.1 - 12.17.2018 =
 * Major Update
 * Build Custom Grids - Take full control of your galleries.
-* New Admin Interface - For a more intuitive user interface, we’ve blended Modula right into WordPress.
+* New Admin Interface - For a more intuitive user interface, we've blended Modula right into WordPress.
 * Drag & Drop to Upload Images
 * Guidelines to Help You Make the Perfect Gallery
 * Preview your Gallery Without the Hassle